n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.thehive5.md

 ---
-title: TheHive5
+title: TheHive 5
 description: Documentation for the TheHive5 node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# TheHive5
+# TheHive 5

-The TheHive5 node allows you to automate work in TheHive, and integrate TheHive with other applications. n8n has built-in support for a wide range of TheHive features, including creating alerts, counting tasks logs, cases, and observables.
+The TheHive 5 node allows you to automate work in TheHive, and integrate TheHive with other applications. n8n has built-in support for a wide range of TheHive features, including creating alerts, counting tasks logs, cases, and observables.

 On this page, you'll find a list of operations the TheHive node supports and links to more resources.

 !!! note "TheHive and TheHive 5"
 	n8n provides two nodes for TheHive.
-Use this node (TheHive5) if you want to use TheHive's version 5 API.
+Use this node (TheHive 5) if you want to use TheHive's version 5 API.
 If you want to use version 3 or 4, use [TheHive](/integrations/builtin/app-nodes/n8n-nodes-base.thehive/).

 !!! note "Credentials"
     Refer to [TheHive credentials](/integrations/builtin/credentials/thehive5/) for guidance on setting up authentication.